 - The heroines of the Hilary and Haylie Duff comedy Material Girls are classic airhead heiresses.
-They're actually pretty nice people but are extremely pampered and ditzy (to the extent of accidently burning down their own mansion).
+They're actually pretty nice people but are extremely pampered and ditzy (to the extent of accidentally burning down their own mansion).

-- Harvey Baylor in Planet Of The Dinosaurs.
+- Harvey Baylor in Planet of the Dinosaurs.
 He seems completely oblivious that he's trapped on a primitive alien world and often tries to use his former position as a company president to get the others to do things for him.

 - Temptation Island has bitchy contestant Suzanne (Serafina in the remake), and the pageant coordinator Joshua.

 - In Vienna, Graf (=count) Bobby and his friend Baron Mucki are/were recurring characters for many jokes, as a kind of embodiment of the decline of Austrian nobility towards the end of the Austro-Hungarian dual monarchy, and after.
 Their characterization oscillates between this trope and Sheltered Aristocrat.

 - Patrick Bateman's social circle in American Psycho.
 Lots of people probably think he's one too.